snehilvj/dmc-docs/docs/migration/migration.md

 See the [release announcements](https://github.com/snehilvj/dash-mantine-components/discussions/categories/releases) for more details on the new features in each release!

+See the [V2.0.0 Release announcement]( /release-2-0-0) with live examples!

 ### Version Compatibility

-Below is a list of Dash Mantine Components (DMC) versions, their corresponding Mantine versions, and required Dash versions:
+Below is a list of Dash Mantine Components (DMC) versions, their corresponding Mantine versions, and required Dash versions.

 | Dash Mantine Components | Release Date | Mantine Version | Required Dash Version |
 |-------------------------|--------------|-----------------|----|